Nau Nihal Singh: Early life

-Nau Nihal Singh was born on February 11, 1821, to Yuvraj Kharak Singh and his first wife, Chand Kaur.
+Nau Nihal Singh was born on 11 February 1821, to Yuvraj Kharak Singh and his first wife, Chand Kaur.
 He was the grandson of Sher-e-Punjab Maharaja Ranjit Singh and Maharani Datar Kaur of the Nakai Misl, he grew up very close to his grandparents.
-His father was the heir of his grandfather- thus making him second in line of succession to the throne of Punjab.
+His father was the heir of his grandfather - thus making him second in line of succession to the throne of Punjab.

-In April 1837 at the age of sixteen he was married to Bibi Nanaki Kaur Atariwala, daughter Sham Singh Attariwala (1790–1846) of the village of Attari in Amritsar district of Punjab.
+In April 1837, at the age of sixteen, he was married to Bibi Nanaki Kaur Atariwala, daughter of Sham Singh Attariwala (1790–1846) of the village of Attari in Amritsar district of Punjab.
 She was the only wife to hold the title of Maharani, she died in 1856.
 His wedding was planned by his grandmother, Datar Kaur.
 The occasion was marked by a display of extraordinary splendour and lavishness.
-He was secondly, married to Sahib Kaur Gilwaliwala, daughter of Sardar Gurdit Singh Gilwaliwala, of Amritsar she died in 1841 after giving birth to their stillborn son, posthumously.
+He was secondly, married to Sahib Kaur Gilwaliwala, daughter of Sardar Gurdit Singh Gilwaliwala, of Amritsar.
+She died in 1841 after giving birth to a stillborn son.
 His third marriage was to Bhadauran Kanwar Sahiba, daughter of a Sardar of Bhadaur.
 His last wife was Katochan Sahiba, daughter of Mian Rai Singh, of Lambagraon.
-His last two wives committed Sati in Lahore on 6 November 1840 on his funeral.
+His last two wives committed Sati in Lahore on 6 November 1840 on his funeral pyre.

-Early military campaigns and administration
+Military campaigns and administration

 Like his father, he was brought him up in his family's martial tradition and assigned to a variety of military expeditions.
 At the age of 13 in 1834 he participated in the Peshawar campaign.
 He was then appointed to administer the country in the Attock region.
 The same year, the province of Peshawar was farmed out to him for an annual payment of Rs 12,00,000.
 In 1835, he suppressed a revolt in the Derajat and Torik.

-In 1836, he accompanied his father to the borders of Sindh to confront the Talpurian amirs.
+In 1836, he accompanied his father to the borders of Sindh to confront the Talpurian umara.
 He took part in the operations of the Khyber in April 1839, he commanded a Sikh army which proceeded to Peshawar to assist Colonel Wade`s contingent on its march from Punjab to Kabul across the Khyber Pass.

-In 1837 he was awarded with Kaukab-i-Iqbal-i-Punjab by Maharaja Ranjit Singh.
-Upon his father's ascension he became the Tikka Kanwar (Crown prince) of Sarkār-ē-Khālsā.
-Nau Nihal was raised outside the court politics at Lahore however at the age of eighteen, and forced by his father's incapacity he returned to Lahore.
+In 1837, he was awarded with Kaukab-i-Iqbal-i-Punjab by Maharaja Ranjit Singh.
+Upon his father's ascension, he became the Tikka Kanwar (Crown prince) of Sarkār-ē-Khālsā.
+Nau Nihal was raised outside the court politics at Lahore however at the age of eighteen, and forced by his father's incapacity, he returned to Lahore.
 He was instructed to govern in the name of his father under the direction of the vizier, Dhian Singh Dogra.
 When Kharak Singh became gravely ill, the court physician Johann Martin Honigberger noted that despite his father begging him to see him every day, Nau Nihal rarely visited his father.